 A Fostering Panel carries out a final check of all the information that has been gathered throughout the assessment process and makes its recommendation.

 What is a Fostering Panel?

-Once your assessment is complete, your Form F report and background checks are given to a group of fostering, educational and care professionals, known as a Fostering Panel.
+Once your assessment and Skills to Foster training are complete, your Form F report and background checks are given to a group of fostering, educational and care professionals, known as a Fostering Panel.

 Panel meetings take place at your local fostering office or a venue close by.
 You are invited to attend and your assessing social worker will be at your side to offer support throughout.

 What happens at your Fostering Panel meeting?

 The purpose of the panel is so they can carry out one final check of all the information that has been gathered throughout the assessment process.